 Here, a 2:1 ratio of dark brown sugar to cane (white) sugar delivers soft centers, chewiness throughout, and nicely crisped edges.

-Tips for buying: For strictly vegan cookies, buy organic sugars (at least in the US, where conventional sugars are typically processed with animal bone char).
-If you can’t find dark brown sugar, light brown sugar still works well (affiliate link).
+For strictly vegan cookies, buy organic sugars (at least in the US, where conventional sugars are typically processed with animal bone char).
+If you can’t find dark brown sugar, light brown sugar still works well.

 Baking soda

 Not sure if your baking soda is still fresh?
 Combine ¼ tsp baking soda + 2 teaspoons vinegar in a small bowl.
 If it bubbles immediately, it’s still fresh.
-No bubbles?
-Time for new baking soda.
+If you see no bubbles or only slight bubbles, it’s time for new baking soda.

 Bittersweet or dark chocolate

-Using chopped chocolate bars has several advantages: (1) you get melty chocolatey pools dispersed throughout the cookie = more chocolate in each bite (yum!); (2) melted chocolate = more moisture = cookies spread a bit more = no thick or cakey cookies (phew!); (3) melty chocolatey pools just look better!
+• Using chopped chocolate bars gives you (1) melty chocolatey pools dispersed throughout the cookie = more chocolate in each bite (yum!); (2) melted chocolate = more moisture = cookies spread a bit more = no thick or cakey cookies (phew!).

 Pure vanilla extract and sea salt